Nalu – Hawaiian word meaning to surf, or go with the the flow; Mana – Hawaiian word meaning personal power; life force energy

 As a coach, I work with women whose lives are in transition, and who want that transition to bring them a greater sense of alignment between the lives they are living and their values, desires, and purpose.

-My expertise is in holding space for women at a Threshold, co-creating meaningful rites of passage and support for their transformation.
+My expertise is in holding space for women at a Threshold in their lives, co-creating meaningful rites of passage and support for their transformation.

 My intention is to support women in the ways we were supported in women-revering cultures of old